d3fc/d3fc/site/src/components/series/ohlc.md

 {{{ohlc-example-js}}}
 </script>

-The OHLC series shares the same configuration options as the [candlestick series](#candlestick).
+The OHLC series shares the same configuration options as the {{{ hyperlink 'candlestick.html' title='candlestick series' }}}.